-- The historical petroleum development roads (PDR) spatial file used in the analysis was created by the Ministry of Energy, Mines and Natural Gas (MEMNG) using historical datasets. - Historical geophysical exploration data compiled by MEMNG from disks provided to the Commission with the final plan locations. - Crown Tenures data was used for estimates of historical application of surface areas. - The Commission currently holds no historical spatial data for some oil and gas features including facility sites, pipelines, access roads and miscellaneous applications (gravel pits, campsites, pullouts, etc.).
-In order to create a more accurate calculation, the Crown Tenures data is used to estimate locations of these features. - Pre-1996 Geophysical Exploration Data: Prior to 1996, GIS capable spatial technology was not in place to capture or collect data specifically for geophysical exploration in B.C.
-TRIM II data is available for historic land use in British Columbia, however it does not exclusively distinguish between geophysical exploration activities (i.e. seismic lines) and other cutline-linear features, such as roads, trails, and pipeline rights-of-way).
-Therefore, use of the entire TRIM II data file is expected to overestimate the amount of geophysical exploration activity in the FNLRMP.
+- Historical petroleum development roads spatial file used in the analysis was created by the Ministry of Energy and Mines (MEM) using historical datasets. - Historical geophysical exploration data compiled by MEM from disks provided to the Commission with the final plan locations. - Crown Tenures data was used for estimates of historical application of surface areas. - The Commission currently holds no historical spatial data for some oil and gas features including facility sites, pipelines, access roads and miscellaneous applications (gravel pits, campsites, pullouts, etc).
+In order to create a more accurate calculation, the Crown Tenures data is used to estimate locations of these features. - Pre-1996 Geophysical Exploration Data - Prior to 1996, GIS-capable spatial technology was not in place to capture or collect data specifically for geophysical exploration.
+TRIM II data is available for historic land use in British Columbia; however, it does not exclusively distinguish between geophysical exploration activities (for instance, seismic lines) and other cutline-linear features, such as roads, trails, and pipeline rights-of-way.
+Therefore, use of the entire TRIM II data file is expected to overestimate the amount of geophysical exploration activity.
 The Commission used the methodology described in the Geophysical section of the Data Assumptions table to address this issue.
 A more detailed explanation of the pre-1996 geophysical sampling methodology can be obtained from the Commission.